iotics-live/iotics-Controller/README.md

 ## About

-Setup and control your Home Assistant OS with the iotics intuitive user interface. iotics offers advanced tools to help manage your home such as user permissions, device statistics, event notifications & more. iotics utilizes local protocols & focuses on user privacy. iotics does not collect any personal data.
+Setup and control your Home Assistant OS with the iotics intuitive user interface. iotics offers advanced managment tools for your home such as a personalized dashboard, user share permissions, device statistics, event notifications & more. iotics focuses on user privacy & does not collect any personal data.

 ![iotics dashboard](https://github.com/iotics-live/iotics-Controller/blob/master/iotics/Images/screenshot-001.png?raw=true)